 Guy Raz is an independent producer who has been described by the New York Times as "one of the most popular podcasters in history."

-He's the founder and CEO of Built-It Productions and the creator and the creative force behind How I Built This.
+Raz is the founder and CEO of Built-It Productions and the creator, host and the creative force behind How I Built This and Wisdom from the Top.
 He's also the former host and co-creator of TED Radio Hour.

-He's also the creator/host of Wisdom from the Top, a podcast about leadership and The Rewind on Spotify, a program about music.
+He's also the creator/host of Wow in the World (from his children's media company Tinkercast) and The Rewind on Spotify, a program about music.

-Together, Guy's programs are heard by nearly 19 million listeners a month.
+Together, his programs are heard by nearly 19 million listeners a month.

 In 2017, Raz became the first person in the history of podcasting to have three shows in the top 20 on the Apple Podcast charts.